 We retrospectively reviewed 139 cases that were collected from January 26 to February 10, 2020.
+Among them, 103 patients were confirmed as COVID-19 patients by nose or throat swab sampling.
 The data characteristics of all patients are shown in Table 1.Patients were examined using the conventional CT(16-slice or 64-slice CT) machines.
 Scanning parameters and tube voltage were set to automatic mode for chest.
-Images were reconstructed using the best electronic voltage measured, with 5 millimeter slice thickness, and

-5 millimeter slice interval.
+Images were reconstructed using the best electronic voltage measured, with 5 millimeter slice thickness, and 5 millimeter slice interval.
 This study is approved by our Institutional Review Board, which is waived the requirement for patients' informed consent referring to the CIOMS guideline.